-Module Code ENS 3113 Title Applied Hydrology and Water Resource Management (WRM)

-Credits 03 Hours Lectures 40
+Module Code ENS 3113 Title Applied Hydrology and Water Resource Management (WRM) Credits 03 Hours Lectures Laboratory 40 15

-Laboratory 15

-Learning Objectiv ves:

 Developing a basic appreciation for the theoretical undepinnings in applied hydrology.
 Understanding the various issues revolving around water resource management in local and global contexts.

 Development of (applied) practical skills for investigating water resource management problems in the local contexts (this could be executed through field based investigations).
 Development of appreciation for IWRM and its importance as a sustainable environmental management tool.

-Outline Syllabus:

-Outline Syllabus: Theory: Applied Hydrology: [definition of hydrology, the hydrologic cycle, processes contributing to the hydrologic cycle (condensation, precipitation, infiltration, [interception], runoff and, evapotransipiration), water balance (conservation equation, water balance examples), runoff, factors affecting runoff, runoff measurement, hydrograph analysis, unit hydrograph, runoff prediction, flooding, reservoir and flood routing, watersheds/drainage-basins (including : the processes operating in a watershed, problems in a watershed i.e. sedimentation, soil erosion; and, strategies to prevent watershed degradation), aspects of irrigation (including : calculation of irrigation requirements), methods of developing surface and ground water resources].
+Theory: Applied Hydrology: [definition of hydrology, the hydrologic cycle, processes contributing to the hydrologic cycle (condensation, precipitation, infiltration, [interception], runoff and, evapotransipiration), water balance (conservation equation, water balance examples), runoff, factors affecting runoff, runoff measurement, hydrograph analysis, unit hydrograph, runoff prediction, flooding, reservoir and flood routing, watersheds/drainage-basins (including: the processes operating in a watershed, problems in a watershed i.e. sedimentation, soil erosion; and, strategies to prevent watershed degradation), aspects of irrigation (including: calculation of irrigation requirements), methods of developing surface and ground water resources.]
 Managing water resources: [uses of the water resource from local to global contexts, the hydrologic civilisation of Sri Lanka, concepts in water resource management, IWRM (definitions and the process), case studies on IWRM from Sri Lanka and the world, policies, strategies and legislations related to water resource management].

 Practical/s: measurement of precipitation, introduction to modelling in Applied Hydrology and Water Resource Management (where the students will develop simple computer models as tools for problem solving in Applied Hydrology and Water Resources Management).

-Learning Outcome:

 At the end of the course the students will be able to develop the theoretical understanding hydrology and able to address the water related issues in local/global context.
-And to demonstrate the practical skill in investigating WRM problems and to provide sustainable

-hydrology and able to address the water related issues in local/global context.
 And to demonstrate the practical skill in investigating WRM problems and to provide sustainable solutions.

-Module Code ENS 3122 Title Application of Geographic Information Systems (GIS) in Natural Resource Management (NRM)

-Credits 02 Hours Lectures 20
+Module Code ENS 3122 Title Application of Information Syst Natural Resource (NRN ems (GIS) in Management Credits 02 Hours Lectures Laboratory 20 30

-Laboratory 30

-Learning Objectiv es:

-Development of the environmental science Development of understandings on the theoretical fundamentals of GIS.
+Development of understandings on the theoretical fundamentals of GIS.

 Development of the basic ability to design, implement and manage a GIS project as an environmental science professional.

 Skill development in the usage of GIS software (off-the shelf, and custom made by the user)

-Outline Syllabus: Outline Syllabus:

-Outline Syllabus: Theory (divided in to parts 'a' and 'b'):a.
+Theory (divided in to parts 'a' and 'b'):a.
 Fundamentals of GIS - What is GIS?
 (Defining GIS, GIS in Geomatics, the components of a GIS and basic principles, GIS in NRM/Environmental Science); Spatial data (data types, remote sensing as a source of data in GIS); Spatial data modelling (including data management, data input methods, spatial analysis); Attribute data management; Data input and editing; Data analysis; The role of analytical modelling of environmental processes in GIS (including digital terrain modelling and spatial analysis); Output: from digital maps/images to enhanced decision making.
 Remote sensing (including aerial photography) - an introduction (from a GIS context). b.
-Issues in GIS - The development of computer methods for handling spatial data in the environmental sciences, Data quality issues in NRM, when using GIS applications, Human and organizational issues with respect to applying GIS in NRM, GIS Project Design and Management in the environmental sciences (or NRM), GIS as a tool for EIA.
-Practical/s : Grasping the basics of GIS using MS Excel - [building a simple GIS using MS Excel, understanding the functions overlaying, buffering and querying].
+Issues in GIS - The development of computer methods for handling spatial data in the environmental sciences, Data quality issues in NRM when using GIS applications, Human and organizational issues with respect to applying GIS in NRM, GIS Project Design and Management in the environmental sciences (or NRM), GIS as a tool for EIA.

+Practical/s: Grasping the basics of GIS using MS Excel - [building a simple GIS using MS Excel, understanding the functions overlaying, buffering and querying].
 Learning to use GPS in field situations.
 Comprehensive training on the use of ArcView GIS.

-Learning Outcom e:

 At the end of the course the students will be able to develop the basic theoretical understanding of GIS and to demonstrate the ability to manage environmental projects using the knowledge gained, executed via GIS manipulation devices/softwares.